 A. If you have moved your Refiner from an older vehicle to a newer one and have a leak problem, you may need our 1/16" orifice restrictor to help control the pressure of oil flow into the unit now.
 This can happen with vehicles that have a higher than normal oil pressure pump.
 Leaking is caused when oil is forced into the Refiner faster than it can exit.
-You may also need a new rubber gasket to seal the canister to the base of the filter.
+You probably also need a new rubber gasket to seal the canister to the base of the filter.

 Q. Since toilet paper is bio-degradable won’t my Refiner disintegrate causing paper to flow throughout my engine and cause damage?

 A. While toilet paper is designed to disintegrate in water, it has a retention quality in oil.
 This means is won’t unwind if left alone in a bucket of oil.
 It also rests on a screen base and has a snug fit enclosed inside the filter canister container.

 Q. Can I use the Refiner on other engines besides car and truck engines?

 A. Yes, absolutely.
 The Refiner will work perfectly on most any combustible gas or diesel engine including boats, tractors, heavy equipment, busses, generators, compressors, motorcycles, jet skis, snowmobiles, and even for filtering cooking oil for our veggie fuel friends.

 Q. Can I use more than one Refiner on my engine?

 A. Yes, you can but it is probably unnecessary.
 Each single unit will clean up to 8 quarts of lubricating oil and can be up to 10 quarts with more frequent element changes.
 Two single Refiner units may be installed in a "parallel" sequence to provide sufficient cleaning capability for those engines with a crankcase capacity exceeding 8 quarts and up to 20 quarts.